-Motorcycles must be fitted with mudguards (the front one is not mandatory in Flat Track).
+Motorcycles must be fitted with mudguards.

 Mudguards must project laterally beyond the tyre on each side.
 Both front and rear mudguards must be made of flexible materials (e.g. solid and rigid plastics, composite materials) and the mudguards shall not cause any injuries when damaged.